kubernetes-sigs/sig-windows-dev-tools/README.md

 IMPORTANT: do not log into the VMs until the provisioning is done.
 That is especially true for Windows because it will prevent the reboots.

-In case you still have an old instance of these VMs running for the same dir:
+If you still have an old instance of these VMs running for the same dir:
 ```
 vagrant destroy -f && vagrant up
 ```